giovannipuccetti/QRM/README.md

 - paper on SSRN (this is an excerpt from the chapter)

-- R Bookdown/markdown source with figures and all codes
+- R Bookdown/markdown source with all codes and figures (/Figures folder)

 You can just use the R codes from the source.
 If you want to compile it, you need: